API

 Possible fields:

-• ρˣ::T: Real part of proton density within a voxel
+• ρˣ::T: Real part of proton density or equilibrium magnetization M₀ (arbitrary units).

-• ρʸ::T: Imaginary part of proton density within a voxel
+• ρʸ::T: Imaginary part of proton density or equilibrium magnetization M₀ (arbitrary units).

 Implementation details: